From Competition to Collaboration: Designing Sustainable Mechanisms Between LLMs and Online Forums: Experimental Setup

 \subsection{Player Strategies}

 In the asymmetric-information setting, Player~G receives a candidate question pool $Q_t$ at each round and extracts from it a subset $A_t$ such that $\abs{A_t}=M=100$.
 Player~F then applies its selection rule $\mathcal{R}$ to choose the subset of $A_t$ such that the published group of questions $\abs{S_t}\leq K = 50$.
 Next, we propose several approaches for picking $A_t$ and $\mathcal R$.
-We begin with Player~$G$: \begin{itemize}[wide] \item \textbf{G-Greedy} Under this strategy, Player G selects the 100 questions with the highest perplexity scores. \item \textbf{G-Utility Maximization} Here, Player G selects the 100 questions that maximize its \emph{expected utility},